Areas of Study

 Literature A variety of living books of different genres are selected each year, some to correlate with history and science, and others are chosen because they have stood the test of time.

 Mathematics Beginning with arithmetic, students master the art of computation in addition, subtraction, multiplication, and division in the elementary grades.
-Eighth grade students complete Algebra I by the end of the year.
+Pre-Algebra begins in 6th grade, with two years of Algebra in 7th and 8th.
+Students are able to receive high school credit for Algebra I after their eighth grade year at Ambleside.

 Nature Study Each student keeps a nature journal in which weekly entries are added to include drawings and descriptions.
 The students become acquainted with their natural surroundings over their years at Ambleside and are able to identify many specimens by name.